HiveMQ Edge Protocol Adapters

 Tag Definitions for OPC UA

-The general structure of tags is defined identically for each protocol adapter as described in Tags.
-The precise definition is different as listed below.
+The general structure of tags is defined identically for each protocol adapter.
+The precise details of the definition vary per protocol adapter.
 In OPC UA, nodeIds are configured to address specific data points.

 <hivemq>